Polka-dotted Stars II: Starspots and obliquities of Kepler-17 and Kepler-63: Acknowledgments

 \section{Acknowledgments}

-We thank Brett Morris for all the insightful discussions we had.
+We thank Brett Morris for extensive comments that significantly improved the paper and our understanding of the influence of and interplay between the $\mathbb{n}$ , $\mathbb{c}$, and $\mathbb{r}$ variables.
+We also thank the anonymous referee for the useful comments.
 S.S. thanks the LSST-DA Data Science Fellowship Program, which is funded by LSST-DA, the Brinson Foundation, the WoodNext Foundation, and the Research Corporation for Science Advancement Foundation; her participation in the program has benefited this work.
 S.S. acknowledges support from award 644616 from the Simons Foundation.